Digital letters roll out Trust wide in May 2018

 The new portal is already a big hit in outpatients, with 50% of eligible patients now choosing to receive their appointment details digitally.

-Since September 2017, digital appointment letters are offered to all outpatients who have a mobile phone number registered with the hospital.
-If the letter is not accessed within 24 hours or no mobile number is held with the hospital, then a postal letter is automatically sent and the digital letter is deleted.
+If the digital letter is not accessed within 24 hours or no mobile number is held with the hospital, then a postal letter is automatically sent and the digital letter is deleted.

 The platform enables patients to view appointment letters, pre-assessment details and supporting information on their smartphone, tablet or desktop.
 In 1 click, patients can immediately confirm, cancel or rebook their appointment, as well as add the date to their digital calendar as a further reminder prompt, and access real-time travel maps.

-Patient feedback has been fantastic and reveals the portal is helping to reduce expensive missed appointments; a problem that cost the NHS almost £1 billion last year!
+Patient feedback is fantastic and reveals the portal is helping to reduce expensive missed appointments; a problem that cost the NHS almost £1 billion last year!
 A patient who attended the eye department at the hospital, spoke about the benefits of instant letter delivery to his personal smartphone:

 “It’s a good service, I live in shared accommodation and have lost my letter in past and missed an appointment.”

 A carer praised the accessibility of the digital letter, highlighting the option to translate letter content into 99 different languages with 1 click.
 This feature enabled his mother, for the first time, to read her own appointment letter.